carolyoon/phase-0-tracks/version-control/git-definitions.md

 * What is a branch and why would you use one?
 A branch is a parallel version of a repository, an independent line diverged from the mainline of development.
 It is used to do work on different features/ aspects of a project because it doesn't affect the mainline.
 * What is a commit?
 What makes a good commit message?
-A commit records when a file has been added,deleted or changed to the repository.
+A commit acts as a "save point" and records when a file has been added,deleted or changed to the repository.
 A good commit message is specific and descriptive.
 * What is a merge conflict?
 A merge conflict is an error that occurs if the same line in a file is changed differently or if a file has been deleted and modified because Git is unable to decipher which change is correct.